 Cable Car Strategy on a Day Trip

 This is the part that derails most day trips.
-The Seoraksan Cable Car cannot be booked online — tickets are on-site only, and during autumn foliage (mid-October to early November) wait times of 2–3 hours are routine.
+The Mt.
+Seorak Cable Car cannot be booked online — tickets are on-site only, and during autumn foliage (mid-October to early November) wait times of 2–3 hours are routine.
 If the cable car closes for wind or fog, your morning has no backup.

 Day-trip rules: